 We could be capturing some of these issues with this method, but it's whether that information is then passed to the relevant people, or they take it forward with an action plan.
 These are things that potentially don't happen.
-For example, Booth and Harriott reflect on the lived experience of being researched and argue:27 marginal benefit and minimal impact on the actual lives of the criminalised women themselves nor on the wider structural conditions under which we labour.
+For example, Booth and Harriott reflect on the lived experience of being researched and argue:27 benefit the lives of the women themselves nor on the wider which we labour.

-Collective and personal experiences of pain are often subjected to being used, manipulated, and repackaged - often without our direct knowledge and indeed without actual real consent - mostly leaving
+Collective and personal experiences of pain are often subjected to being used, manipulated, and repackaged - often without our direct knowledge and indeed without actual real consent - mostly leaving marginal minimal impact on actual criminalised structural conditions under